 1) Fear of consequences: Your child’s online existence is a critical part of their social life.
 With all their friends online, being excluded would be devastating them.
 They don’t want to risk you banning them from their friends and their digital lives.

 2) Humiliation and embarrassment: Our kids are human and have feelings.
 Although some kids portray a tough persona and believe they are invincible, deep down everyone feels hurt by cruel keystrokes.
 Your child may fear looking stupid or weak.

 3) Fear of making it worse: We have taught our children well so they understand that bullies are looking for attention.
 By reporting the incident of cyberbullying to a parent, your child may fear it could anger the bully and make matters worse for them online.
 In some cases bullies will enlist more online trolls to cyber-mob your child.
 Of course the child’s dreaded fear is his or her parent reporting it to their school or camp and more people knowing whereby they become a possible target in the future.

 Is your teen aware of the consequences of sending nudes and sexting?
 This is a discussion that should be ongoing.
 As we frequently read headlines of sexting scandals in middle schools and high schools, never believe it can’t happen to you.

 Remember, your teen may always be an app ahead of you – but you still need to be involved in all areas of parenting – and that includes digital parenting.
 Be interested in all apps your kids are using- even if you don’t understand them.

-For more parent digital wisdom, order Shame Nation: Choosing Kindness and Compassion In the Age of Cruelty and Trolling (Sourcebooks) that is now in paperback.
+For more parent digital wisdom, order Shame Nation: The Global Epidemic of Online Hate (Sourcebooks) that is now in paperback.